Tag: learn

 2) Do you organize your prayers and petitions, or do you just speak?
 What is the difference between rote and organized prayer?

 3) Is silent prayer ineffective?
-Why do we seem to judge the of our prayers by the number of the words we speak, rather than by the heart with which we speak?
+Why do we seem to judge the worth of our prayers by the number of the words we speak, rather than by the heart with which we speak?

 ※Prayer※